lab1092/blender-manual_ja/manual/preferences/input.rst

 In some cases, you may need to save your configuration in an external file (e.g. if you need to install a new system or share your keymap configuration with the community).
-Simply :kbd:`lmb` :guilabel:`Export Key Configuration` on the :guilabel:`Input` tab
-header and a file browser will open so that you can choose where to store the configuration.
+Simply :kbd:`LMB` *Export Key Configuration* on the *Input* tab header and a file browser will open so that you can choose where to store the configuration.
-The :guilabel:`Import Key Configuration` button installs a keymap configuration that is on your computer but not in Blender.
+The *Import Key Configuration* button installs a keymap configuration that is on your computer but not in Blender.